Polk County, Wisconsin

 Polk County is the westernmost county in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 44,977.
 Its county seat is Balsam Lake.
 The county was created in 1853 and named for United States President James K. Polk.

 History

-After the Wisconsin Territory was established in 1836, large amounts of American Indian territories were ceded to the United States via the White Pine Treaty, formally known as the treaty of St. Peters, much of the land was covered in vast pine forests, and logging activates began soon after.
+After the Wisconsin Territory was established in 1836, much of the land was covered in vast pine forests, and logging activates began soon after.
+In 1837, large amounts of American Indian territories were ceded to the United States via the White Pine Treaty, formally known as the Treaty of St. Peters, the St. Croix Chippewa Indians would become a federally recognized tribe and granted reservation lands.

 Geography

 According to the U.S. Census Bureau, the county has an area of 956 sqmi, of which 914 sqmi is land and 42 sqmi (4.4%) is water.